-After collecting enough measurements, the constraints from Eq.~\ref{eq:pseudorange} are stacked together to form a series of equations with $\mathbf{p}^{e}_{r}$ and $\delta \mathbf{t}$ unknown.
-Corrections are applied to pseudorange measurement making it only a function of $\mathbf{p}^{e}_{r}$ and $\delta \mathbf{t}$.
-In our system the tropospheric delay $T_{r}^{s}$ is estimated by Saastamoinen model\cite{saastamoinen1972contributions}, and ionospheric delay $I_{r}^{s}$ is computed using Klobuchar model\cite{klobuchar1987ionospheric} and parameters in ephemeris.
+After collecting enough measurements, constraints from Eq.~\ref{eq:code_pseudorange} are stacked together to form a series of equations with $\mathbf{p}^{E}_{r}$ and $\delta \mathbf{t}$ unknown.
+Corrections are applied to code pseudorange measurement making it only a function of $\mathbf{p}^{E}_{r}$ and $\delta \mathbf{t}$.
+In our system the tropospheric delay $T_{r}^{s}$ is estimated by Saastamoinen model\cite{saastamoinen1972contributions}, and ionospheric delay $I_{r}^{s}$ is computed using Klobuchar model\cite{klobuchar1987ionospheric} and parameters in the ephemeris.
 By excluding the low elevation satellites, we ignore the delay $M_{r}^{s}$ caused by multipath effect.
-In practice, more than $(N+3)$ measurements will be used in order to get a reliable solution and the problem is optimized by minimizing the sum of the squared residuals.
-As is shown in \cite{kaplan2005understanding}, the noise of the SPP solution not only depends on the measurement noise but also has a relationship with the geometric distribution of satellites, and such a relationship is also revelled later in Eq.~\ref{eq:pr_jacobian}.
+In practice, more than $(N+3)$ measurements will be used and the solution is obtained by minimizing the sum of the squared residuals.
+As is shown in \cite{kaplan2005understanding}, the noise of the SPP solution not only depends on the measurement noise but also has a relationship with the geometric distribution of satellites.
 A simplified 2D case in Fig.~\ref{fig:sat_distribution} shows the effect of satellites distribution on the noise characteristic of the final solution.
-Thus the performance of SPP algorithm will be better with an evenly satellites distribution over the sky, even with the measurement noise unchanged.
+Thus the performance of SPP algorithm will be better with evenly distributed satellites, even with the measurement noise unchanged.